mantoniou/Songs_Lyrics/README.md

 ## Description

 This text analysis is based on public data, published on [Kaggle](https://www.kaggle.com/gyani95/380000-lyrics-from-metrolyrics/data).
 It includes lyrics of over 380,000 songs from various music genres.

+## Files

+- Songs_Analysis_Draft.Rmd   This is the initial analysis on the dataset, including all tests performed

+- Songs_Analysis_Final.Rmd   This the final analysis, after selecting the most interesting parts of the draft analysis.

 ## License